-In the regression model for all subjects, after backward elimination, a significant (P < .0001) overall regression model emerged, accounting for 60% of the variance of FAQ.
-Individually significant ($P \le .05$) terms retained in this model showed relations generally consistent with predictions: (1) an expected main effect for diagnosis in which the AD group had overall more highly elevated FAQ scores (greater IADL impairment) than the MCI group, which in turn had higher scores than those for the NC group; (2) a negative linear relation for DSym within each diagnostic group (unstandardized partial regression coefficient $[\beta] = -0.044, P = .005, 95\%$ confidence interval [CI] for $\beta = -.075, -.013$), that is, lower DSym scores (greater executive dysfunction) were associated with higher FAQ scores (greater IADL impairment) (see Fig. 1); (3) a quadratic relation for TMT-B-A within diagnosis in which FAQ scores increased (greater IADL impairment) with increasing TMT-B-A scores (greater executive dysfunction) up to a maximum at about TMT-B-A equal to 150 and then declining (P = 0.01for quadratic term) (see Fig. 2); (4) a quadratic interaction of age and diagnosis in which age showed a U-shaped relation to FAQ within the AD group with a minimum value at approximately 75 years, but a flat relation for the other diagnostic groups; (5) a negative linear relation of MMSE within the AD group (an interaction with diagnosis), that is, lower MMSE scores (greater global cognitive impairment) were associated with higher FAQ scores (greater IADL impairment) for AD (a flat line for the other groups); (6) a curvilinear relation
+In the regression model for all subjects, after backward elimination, a significant (p<0.0001) overall regression model emerged, accounting for 60% of the variance of FAQ.
+Individually significant (p<0.05) terms retained in this model showed relations generally consistent with predictions: (1) an expected main effect for diagnosis in which the AD group had overall more highly elevated FAQ scores (greater IADL impairment) than the MCI group, which in turn had higher scores than those for the NC group; (2) a negative linear relation for DSym within each diagnostic group (unstandardized partial regression coefficient (β)=-0.044, p=0.005, 95% confidence interval (CI) for β =-0.075, -0.013), i.e., lower DSym scores (greater executive dysfunction) were associated with higher FAQ scores (greater IADL impairment) (see Figure 1); (3) a quadratic relation for TMT-B-A within diagnosis in which FAQ scores (greater IADL impairment) with increasing TMT-B-A scores (greater executive dysfunction) up to a maximum at about TMT-B-A equal to 150 and then declining (p=0.01 for quadratic term) (see Figure 2); (4) a quadratic interaction of age and diagnosis in which age showed a U-shaped relation to FAQ within the AD group with a minimum value at approximately 75 years, but a flat relation for the other diagnostic groups; (5) a negative linear relation of MMSE within the AD group (an interaction with diagnosis), i.e., lower MMSE scores (greater global cognitive impairment) were associated with higher FAQ scores (greater IADL impairment) for AD (a flat line for the other groups); (6) a curvilinear relation of RAVLT delayed recall with FAQ mostly indicating that lower RAVLT scores (greater memory impairment) were associated with higher FAQ scores (greater IADL impairment) were associated with higher FAQ scores (greater IADL impairment) were associated with higher FAQ scores (greater IADL impairment) were associated with higher FAQ scores (greater IADL impairment) were associated with higher FAQ scores (greater IADL impairment).
+(The distribution of the residuals from the regression model above was bell shaped in conformance to assumptions of significance tests.)